Top 5 Ways You Can Make Your Home Environmentally-Friendly

 4. Apply Low-VOC Paints

-When it’s time to make home improvements, opt for products and processes that limit the amount of harmful materials that may get released into the air.
+When it’s time to make home improvements, opt for products and processes that limit the number of harmful materials that may get released into the air.
 To be more specific, for interior painting projects, go with paints labeled “zero-VOC” or “low-VOC,” as these products indicate a lack of volatile organic compounds -- chemicals that can lead to short- and long-term negative health effects and harm the surrounding environment.
-Fortunately, most paint manufacturers now offer plenty of low-VOC products, whether you’re seeking standard paint for walls and ceiling, specialized coatings, or epoxy floor paint.
-Indeed, sealing the garage floor, basement floor, or another concrete surface with low-VOC epoxy or polyurea coatings can help you keep dust, dirt, and debris at bay with the peace of mind of having minimal toxins in the air.
+Fortunately, most paint manufacturers now offer plenty of low-VOC products, whether you’re seeking standard paint for walls and ceiling, specialized coatings.
+Sealing the garage floor, basement floor, or another concrete surface with low-VOC epoxy or polyurea coatings can help you keep dust, dirt, and debris at bay with the peace of mind of having minimal toxins in the air.

 5. Get Rid of Those Popcorn Ceilings